 As of the report date, Rain CII was meeting or exceeding all current performance requirements in the CEA.
-The majority of the CEA performance requirements will become applicable in future years.

 SAINT-GOBAIN CONTAINERS

 Glass container manufacturing facility Project announced in 2010 Lincoln Parish

 Saint-Gobain Containers (SGC) committed to rebuild a furnace used in its glass container manufacturing process including capital investment of \$24.0 million and maintaining employment at 350 with average salaries of \$51,000, plus benefits through 2019.